Nehemiah 10

 Nehemiah 10:1-28The Sealers Are Named

 Nehemiah heads the list, identified as the Tirshatha - a Persian title meaning "governor" or "the feared one."
 His name is first because his authority underwrites the covenant.
 Then come the names of the priests and Levites, the religious leadership.
 Finally, the chief of the people - the lay leaders who represent the community.
 These are not anonymous masses.
 These are named individuals, putting their names to a written agreement before witnesses.
 What they are about to pledge, they pledge publicly, with their reputations at stake.
-1

 The repetition of these names might seem tedious to a modern reader, but in the ancient world, a written list was a legal document.
 These names were a record.
 They were proof.
 They said: "We were there.
 We heard the covenant.
 We sealed it with our names."
-The list transforms an oral ceremony into a binding legal instrument2.
+The list transforms an oral ceremony into a binding legal instrument.

 Nehemiah 10:28-30A People Separated and Entered Into Oath

-28And the rest of the people, the priests, the Levites, the porters, the singers, the Nethinims, and all they that had separated themselves from the people of the lands unto the law of God, their wives, their sons, and their daughters, every one having knowledge, and having understanding; 29They clave to their brethren, their nobles, and entered into a curse, and into an oath, to walk in God's law, which was given by Moses the servant of God, and to observe and do all the commandments of the Lord our Lord, and his judgments and his statutes;
+28And the rest of the people, the priests, the Levites, the porters, the singers, the Nethinims, and all they that had separated themselves from the people of the lands unto the law of God, their wives, their sons, and their daughters, every one having knowledge, and having understanding; 29They clave to their brethren, their nobles, and entered into a curse, and into an oath, to walk in God’s law, which was given by Moses the servant of God, and to observe and do all the commandments of the LORD our Lord, and his judgments and his statutes;

 Nehemiah 10:30-39The Specific Commitments

 The second commitment: they will honor the Sabbath, refusing to buy goods on the Sabbath or the holy days.
 And crucially, they will observe the Sabbatical Year - every seventh year, they will leave the land unworked and forgive all debts.
 This is radical economic practice.
-It says: the land is God's, not ours.
+It says: the land is God's.
 Every seventh year belongs to God and to the poor.
 This was commanded in the Law of Moses, but it had been neglected.
 Now the people commit to it again.

-35And the firstborn of our sons, and of our cattle, as it is written in the law, and the firstlings of our herds and of our flocks, to bring to the house of our God, unto the priests that minister in the house of our God: 36And that we should bring the firstfruits of our dough, and our offerings, and the fruit of all manner of trees, of wine and of oil, unto the priests, to the chambers of the house of our God; and the tithes of our ground unto the Levites: that the Levites might have tithes in all the cities of our tillage.
-37And the priest the son of Aaron shall be with the Levites, when the Levites take tithes: and the Levites shall bring up the tithe of the tithes unto the house of our God, to the chambers, into the treasure house.
-38For the children of Israel and the children of Levi shall bring the offering of the corn, of the new wine, and the oil, unto the chambers: and the priests that minister, and the porters, and the singers, shall be there: and we will not forsake the house of our God.
+35And to bring the firstfruits of our ground, and the firstfruits of all fruit of all trees, year by year, unto the house of the LORD: 36Also the firstborn of our sons, and of our cattle, as it is written in the law, and the firstlings of our herds and of our flocks, to bring to the house of our God, unto the priests that minister in the house of our God: 37And that we should bring the firstfruits of our dough, and our offerings, and the fruit of all manner of trees, of wine and of oil, unto the priests, to the chambers of the house of our God; and the tithes of our ground unto the Levites, that the same Levites might have the tithes in all the cities of our tillage.
+38And the priest the son of Aaron shall be with the Levites, when the Levites take tithes: and the Levites shall bring up the tithe of the tithes unto the house of our God, to the chambers, into the treasure house.

 The commitment to tithe - to give one tenth of the ground to the Levites, who do not own land, so they can be sustained in their service to the temple.
 And then the Levites themselves tithe to the priests.
 This is an intricate system of mutual support, all aimed at sustaining the work of the temple and the ministry of God.